The Different Types Of Olive Oil Used For Cooking

 Virgin olive oil also comes from the first pressing but is slightly inferior to extra virgin olive oil.
 Like extra virgin olive oil, it is also produced through mechanical extraction which means no chemicals or heat is used while extracting the oil.
 But the main difference separating the two oils is the level of acidity.

-Virgin olive oil has an oleic acidity level of 1.5-2% giving it lower flavor intensity and a milder aroma.
+Virgin olive oil has an oleic acidity level of 1.5–2%, which gives it lower flavor intensity and a milder aroma.
 It can be used for dressing salads as well as sauteing vegetables.
 It can also be used for baking but is not recommended for deep frying because of its low smoking point.

 3. Lite/Light Olive Oil